- Side Effects

 Safe and effective use of guaifenesin and dextromethorphan is not established for children under 12 years of age.

-Guaifenesin/dextromethorphan should not be used with MAO inhibitors like phenelzine (Nardil), selegiline (Zelapar, Emsam, and Eldepryl), tranylcypromine (Parnate), procarbazine (Matulane), rasagiline (Azilect) and isocarboxazid (Marplan).
+- Guaifenesin/dextromethorphan should not be used with MAO inhibitors like phenelzine (Nardil), selegiline (Zelapar, Emsam, and Eldepryl), tranylcypromine (Parnate), procarbazine (Matulane), rasagiline (Azilect) and isocarboxazid (Marplan).
 Such combinations increase the risk of serious side effects.

-What preparations of Mucinex DM are available?
+What preparations of guaifenesin and dextromethorphan are available?

 - Robitussin DM contains 100 mg of guaifenesin and 10 mg of dextromethorphan in each 5 ml of liquid.

-400 mg of guaifenesin and 20 mg of dextromethorphan in each 10 ml of liquid.
+- Robitussin DM Maximum Strength and contains 400 mg of guaifenesin and 20 mg of dextromethorphan in each 10 ml of liquid.